The Kennel Murder Case (film): Plot

-Brisbane Coe becomes Vance's prime suspect.
-His alibi of taking a train at the time of the murder is disproved.
-When Brisbane is found dead in a closet, Vance is both puzzled and enlightened.
-Among Brisbane's effects, Vance finds a book titled Unsolved Murders; a bookmarked page details a method of using string to lock a door through the keyhole without leaving a trace.
-Part of the mystery is solved.
+Brisbane Coe becomes Vance's prime suspect, as his alibi of taking a train at the time of the murder is disproved.
+However, when Brisbane is found dead in a coat closet, Vance is both puzzled and enlightened.
+Among Brisbane's effects, Vance finds a book titled Unsolved Murders; wherein a bookmarked page details a method of using string and fishing tackle to lock a door through the keyhole without leaving a trace.
+Vance demonstrates this method to Markham and Heath, and theorizes that two men sought to kill Coe.

-Later, an attempt is made on the life of Sir Thomas using the same dagger used to kill Coe.
-Finally, a Doberman Pinscher belonging to Miss Delafield is found seriously injured, apparently struck with a fireside poker.
-From these and other clues, Vance finally solves the crime.
+Later, an attempt is made on the life of Sir Thomas in his own bedroom; the attacker using the same dagger used to kill Coe.
+Finally, a Doberman Pinscher belonging to Miss Delafield is found seriously injured in the Coe library; apparently struck with a fireside poker.
+After obtaining an alibi from Wrede alleging that he sought to end his employment with Coe the night of his murder, Vance narrows down the killer's identity.

-It turns out that two men sought to end Coe's life that night.
+It turns out that two men indeed sought to end Coe's life that night.
 The successful murderer struggled with Coe and stabbed him, leaving him for dead.
 Coe awakened soon after.
-Too dazed to recall the fight or realize that he was mortally wounded, he went upstairs to his bedroom and opened his window before dying.
-Brisbane entered the chamber; seeing his brother apparently asleep in his chair, he shot the corpse and arranged the scene to look like a suicide.
-Downstairs, he ran into the actual killer, who had seen through a window that Archer Coe was still alive and come back to finish the job.
+Too dazed to recall the fight or realize that he was mortally wounded, he went upstairs to his bedroom, opened his window, and began changing into his pajamas before dying.
+A gloved Brisbane later entered the chamber; seeing his brother apparently asleep in his chair, he shot the corpse and arranged the scene to look like a suicide.
+Downstairs, he ran into the actual killer, who had seen through a next-door window that Archer Coe was still alive and come back to finish the job.
 In the darkness, the killer mistook Brisbane for Archer and killed the wrong man.
 Delafield's dog then wandered in, attracted by the commotion, and attacked the murderer.

 While sure of the killer's identity, Vance has no proof.
-He therefore arranges for Sir Thomas and Wrede to quarrel over Hilda Lake.
+He therefore arranges for Sir Thomas and Wrede to quarrel over Hilda Lake at the Coe residence.
+Wrede antagonizes the couple's resolve to get married and moves to grab Sir Thomas, who sucker punches him.
 When Wrede instinctively reaches for the poker to strike his rival, the Doberman recognizes its attacker and leaps on him.
-Wrede confesses he became enraged when Coe refused to assist his courtship of Miss Lake, precipitating the stabbing.
+After Vance pulls the dog from his throat, Wrede confesses that Coe struck him after refusing to assist in his courtship of Miss Lake; precipitating the struggle and subsequent stabbing.
+However, Wrede dubs Brisbane's murder a mistake, yet insists to Vance that he still would kill Sir Thomas if he could.